John McCain laid to rest Sunday at U.S. Naval Academy in Annapolis, Md.

 “For 35 years, John served in these very halls under this very dome, and he fought for what he believed in,” Mr. Pence said.

-Like others, Mr. Pence — a former congressman — said he didn’t always see eye to eye with Mr. McCain.
+Like others, Mr. Pence — a former congressman — said he didn’t always see eye-to-eye with McCain.
 And when that happened, the senator “almost always noticed,” he quipped.

 McCain clashed with Mr. Trump during the campaign, when the president questioned the senator’s status as a hero during the Vietnam War.